prannoymulmi/Brute-force-protection/README.md

 * If login or creation of user fails due to wrong username or password or already existing data.
 The error message forwarded is generic and does not expose any information about what is missing or wrong.
 * After authentication tokens are signed using a [private key](./private_key_for_testing_purposes.pem).
 The digitally signed tokens prevents spoofing.
-The spoofing is tested using an unsigned token which is rejected by the automatic tests [spoofing test](./tests/utils/test_jwt_utils.py).
+The spoofing is tested using an unsigned token which is rejected by the [automatic test](./tests/utils/test_jwt_utils.py).
 * Logging application error in ```JSON``` format, this helps the Security information and event management (SIEM) parse the errors easily.

 # Outputs